HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/sitebuilder/deploy_site_builder/sitebuilder_access_admins.md

 Administrators must have the following access rights:

-- Editor access to the Content Root page where they want to create new sites
+- Administrator access to the Content Root page where they want to create new sites
 - Administrator rights to the Site Build Template library
 - Editor rights to existing content library for their new sites and sections
 - Editor access to the Site Builder portlet

 If they have to import and export site and section templates, administrators must have edit access to the portal and xmlaccess virtual resources.

-## Assigning User access to Content Root pages
+## Assigning Administrator access to Content Root pages

 1. Log in to the portal as an administrator.